getampt/docs/builds.md

 ## Building your app

-If you are using a SPA framework like React, Vue, or Svelte, you will need to build your app before deploying it to Ampt.
+If you are using a SPA framework like React, Vue, or Svelte, you will need to build your app before deploying it with Ampt.
 You can use a build tool like Vite, Webpack, or Rollup to do this.

 When deploying to a stage environment using the `deploy` command, or from a Git triggered deploy, Ampt's builder runs `install`, `rebuild`, and `ampt:build` (from your app's `package.json` scripts) to build your app.
 If you need to run additional build steps, you can add them to the `ampt:build` script in your `package.json` file.